 Roasters that acquire only top-quality premium coffees may have only encountered faults on rare occasions.
 However, most roasters encounter them far too frequently, especially when dealing with “Specialty” grade coffees.

 The truth is that any one of these dozen flaws will degrade the quality and flavour of the coffee you’re making.
 These flaws are both detectable and avoidable.
 The faults discussed in this article differ from the “formation” problems discussed in a prior article.
 With that in mind, we’ve created a simple, to-the-point description of what these faults look like, what causes them, and how they can alter the profile of your roast.
-You can also choose to use coffee syrup to give it an amazing taste.
+You can also choose to use coffee roasters wa.

 The Most Common Defects to Watch For: